Flavorful Asian Onion Soup

 • Miso Version: Add white miso at the end

-Asian-style French onion soup Save for Later
+Asian-style French onion soup Pin it

 Asian-style French onion soup | quelregal.com